'Whitening' creams undergo a makeover but colorism persists

 South Korean beauty company Amore Pacific said it uses the word “brightening” for exports to the U.S. to respect cultural diversity.
 Domestically, however, they cannot replace words like “mibaek” on creams sold in South Korea because of laws requiring the use of specific terms to describe the function of skin lightening products.

-The U.S.-based Proctor & Gamble, which sells Olay brands “Natural White” and “White Radiance”, declined to comment when asked whether it had plans to re-brand globally.
+The U.S.-based Procter & Gamble, which sells Olay brands “Natural White” and “White Radiance”, declined to comment when asked whether it had plans to rebrand globally.

 Emmanuel said she welcomes the decisions by Unilever and L'Oreal, but wants to know whether they will evolve their entire narrative around skin lightening.

-Note: This story has been corrected to fix the spelling of Procter & Gamble.